Anil Menon: Personal life

+Anil Menon and his wife Anna at the Cosmonaut Hotel in Baikonur, Kazakhstan for his Soyuz MS-29 preflight preparations.

-He is married to Anna Menon, who is also a NASA astronaut candidate from Astronaut Group 24, former Lead Space Operations Engineer at SpaceX and a spaceflight crew member of Polaris Dawn as part of Jared Isaacman's Polaris program.
+He is married to Anna Menon, who is a NASA astronaut candidate from Astronaut Group 24, former Lead Space Operations Engineer at SpaceX and a spaceflight crew member of Polaris Dawn as part of Jared Isaacman's Polaris program.
 They have two children.
 Both he and his wife appeared in the final episode of the five-episode television documentary entitled Countdown: Inspiration4 Mission to Space, released on Netflix in September 2021.